 Using data from various waves of the FINRA Foundation’s National Financial Capability Study (NFCS), these research studies explore different aspects of financial capability and how these vary across key populations in the United States.

-A Closer Look at the Financial Capability of Hispanic Adults in the United States
+Hidden Disparities: A Closer Look at the Financial Vulnerability of AAPI Adults

 Why Is Measured Financial Literacy Declining and What Does It Mean?
 Maybe We Just “Don’t Know.”

 This research examines data from the 2009 to 2018 waves of the National Capability Study to examine trends in financial literacy.
 The findings indicated that measured financial literacy declined over the 12-year period.
 Most of the decline resulted from a rise in respondents reporting they “don’t know” the answers to the underlying questions.
 The study also found that despite declines in measured financial literacy, several indicators of financial capability improved over the same period.

 Bridging the Divide: A Closer Look at Changes in the Racial and Ethnic Composition of Investor Households (2021)

 This issue brief explores the racial and ethnic composition of investors over a six-year period, from 2012 to 2018.
 The findings suggest that African American and Hispanic/Latino adults continue to be under-represented in the investor ranks.
 However, after controlling for sociodemographic variables, the gap in the likelihood of owning a taxable investment account between white and African American and Hispanic/Latino adults closes substantially.
 However, troubling gaps remain, with the likelihood of African American and Hispanic/Latina women owning a taxable investment account much lower than that of white men.